billster45/NLP-Intuition/README.md

 Naive Bayes and Sentiment Classification
 ========================================

-A future addition in R code will include the simple count based naive bayes classifer example on page 6 of [Chapter 4  Naive Bayes and Sentiment Classification](https://web.stanford.edu/~jurafsky/slp3/4.pdf) from the [Speech and Language processing](https://web.stanford.edu/~jurafsky/slp3/) book.
+A future addition in R code will include the simple count based naive Bayes classifier example on page 6 of [Chapter 4  Naive Bayes and Sentiment Classification](https://web.stanford.edu/~jurafsky/slp3/4.pdf) from the [Speech and Language processing](https://web.stanford.edu/~jurafsky/slp3/) book.